jmtame/scrapland/README.md

 # SCRAPLAND

-A top-down survival game inspired by Rust.
+A top-down survival game inspired by Rust - written in Opus 4.8 initially, rewritten in Fable Max.
 Scavenge scrap, build and fortify a base, arm up at the trade zone, and outlast 7 rival AI teams that gather, fortify, and raid each other across a large, procedurally-built map.